-Although management is responsible for the day-to-day management of the risks our company faces, our board of directors and its committees take an active role in overseeing management of our risks and have the ultimate responsibility for the oversight of risk management.
-The board of directors regularly reviews information regarding our operational, financial, legal and strategic risks.
-Specifically, senior management attends quarterly meetings of the board of directors, provides presentations on operations including significant risks, and is available to address any questions or concerns raised by our board of directors
+Although management is responsible for the day-to-day management of the risks our Company faces, our board of directors and its committees take an active role in overseeing management of our risks and have the ultimate responsibility for the oversight of risk management.
+The board of directors regularly reviews information regarding our operational, financial, legal, cybersecurity and strategic risks.
+Specifically, senior management attends quarterly meetings of the board of directors, provides presentations on operations including significant risks, and is available to address any questions or concerns raised by our board of directors.

 In addition, our four committees assist the board of directors in fulfilling its oversight responsibilities regarding risk.
-The audit committee coordinates the board of directors' oversight of our internal control over financial reporting, disclosure controls and procedures, related party transactions and code of conduct and corporate governance guidelines and management regularly reports to the audit committee on these areas.
-The compensation committee assists the board of directors in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs as well as succession planning as it relates to our chief executive officer.
-The nominating and corporate governance committee assists the board of directors in fulfilling its oversight responsibilities with respect to the management of risks associated with board organization, membership and structure, succession planning for our directors and corporate governance.
+The audit committee coordinates the board of directors' oversight of our internal control over financial reporting, disclosure controls and procedures, cybersecurity risk and related party transactions and management regularly reports to the audit committee on these areas.
+The compensation committee assists the board of directors in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
+The nominating and corporate governance committee assists the board of directors in fulfilling its oversight responsibilities with respect to the management of risks associated with board organization, membership and structure, succession planning for our directors and chief executive officer, and corporate governance.
 The innovation and technology committee assists the board of directors in fulfilling its oversight responsibilities with respect to high-level policy and strategy.
 When any of the committees receives a report related to material risk oversight, the chair of the relevant committee reports on the discussion to the full board of directors.